-To put it in context, top football bookmakers price England as more likely to go out in the semi-finals than in the first round.
+To put it in context, top soccer bookmakers price England as more likely to go out in the semi-finals than in the first round.
 As it seems reasonable to assume England and Belgium will both win their matches against Panama and Tunisia (as they are strong favourites to do so), who tops the group will come down to the result of their game against each other.

 The bookmakers have Roberto Martinez’s side as favourites to both win that match and top the group.
 BetBright have Belgium priced at 4/5 to be group winners, with England at 6/5.
 You can also bet on the finishing order with 888sport.
 They offer 5/4 that it is the Red Devils who top Group G with England as runners up, or 17/10 for the opposite scenario to occur.

 The favourite in the ‘stage of elimination’ betting when it comes to England is the last 16, which is priced at 7/4 with Coral.
 However, as they will be paired with a team from the second weakest group (according to the teams’ combined FIFA ranking points) should they get out of Group G, they will fancy their chances of reaching the last eight.

 The bookmakers think (most likely) Colombia or Poland will have too much for England, but I’m not so sure.
 Southgate’s side have only conceded two goals in their eight matches so far this season, and that includes keeping clean sheets against Germany, Brazil and the Netherlands.
 If they can get ahead, then their recent record suggests they can see a match out against any team from Group H.